Drug and Alcohol Treatment

 nitiative & D

-GETPAID, a Renewal Inc. Company, offers an employment program for offenders reentering the workplace.
+GETPAID, a Renewal Inc. Company, offers a job training program for offenders reentering the workplace.
 It provides pre-employment and employment readiness training to those in the criminal justice system.
 This program integrates successful elements of current employment readiness programming with contemporary best practices in employment reentry services.

 Clients of the program are selected to participate on job squads.
-Each job squad has a squad leader who will work on site with the squad and evaluate the team on a daily basis.
+Each job squad has a job site supervisor who will work on site with the squad and evaluate the team on a daily basis.
 The Team Captain serves as a liaison with the employer and supervises the squad leaders.
 The Team Captain collects and maintains relevant date and oversees the payroll for the GETPAID Program.